garrenbellew/traveltots/ADMIN_TRAINING_MANUAL.md

 **Step 2: Add Products to the Bundle**

+**Important:** You need to have products already created before you can add them to bundles!

 1. Go to **Products** menu
 2. Find a product that should be in your bundle
 3. Click **Edit** on that product
-4. Scroll to **"Assign to Bundles"** section
+4. Scroll down to find the **"Assign to Bundles"** section (only appears when editing an existing product)
+5. You'll see a list of all active bundles with checkboxes
-5. Check the box next to your bundle name
+6. Check the box next to your bundle name
-6. Set the quantity (how many of this product in the bundle)
+7. If needed, adjust the quantity (how many of this product in the bundle)
+8. The changes save automatically when you check/uncheck boxes
-7. Repeat for all products you want in the bundle
+9. Repeat for all products you want in the bundle

 **Example:** If your "Baby Essentials Bundle" should have:
 - 1x Car Seat